TAD600/Global_Cultural_Trade_Network/README.md

     F -->|runs STERGMs, PPML regressions|H[\results/]
     H -->|stores and displays results|I((End))
 ```
 I used Python packages ‘numpy’, ‘pandas’, and ‘matplotlib’ to prepare edge lists and to compute summary statistics.
-For calculating network centralities of weighted, directed networks, and for running STERGMs, I utilized the RStudio packages ‘igraph’, ‘wdnet’, 'network', 'intergraph', 'networkDynamic', 'sna' and ‘tergm’.
-Unit root testing, differencing of the non-stationary variables and PPML regressions were carried out in STATA version 18.5.
+For calculating network centralities of weighted, directed networks, and for running STERGMs, I utilized the RStudio packages ‘igraph’, ‘wdnet’, 'network', 'intergraph', 'networkDynamic', 'sna', ‘tergm’ and 'fixest'.
+Only unit root testing, and differencing of the non-stationary variables  were carried out in STATA version 18.5.

 **Caveat:**
 1. STERGM commands take almost and sometimes more than 36 hours per model.
 Besides, after a model completes running, the gof() function calculating goodness of fit of the model takes about 10 hours per model.
 Therefore, I saved the network dynamic objects from RTA, model results and goodness of fit stats as `rds` files in the results subfolder.
 However, reading those files require running all the codes in the STERGM files, which takes 30 seconds on average per file.
 I commented out all computationally expensive code chunks and included readRDS codes after each.
 Now, running this complete repository takes about 15 minutes.